asap19-eureka-house-ad-green.png

 Share

 Our technical skills are important.
 We absolutely need them to do our jobs.
 Yet it is our soft skills, our interpersonal or social skills, that will catapult us to a higher level of success, no matter the level of our technical abilities.
-In fact, our social skills are so important in the workplace that HR professionals often ask behavioral-type interview questions over technical ones.
-They want to ensure you will fit with the culture of the organization and get along with others.

 “The most important single ingredient in the formula of success

-is the knack at getting along with people”
+is the knack at getting along with people.”

-~ Theodore Roosevelt
+Theodore Roosevelt

-If on the flip side, if the executive assistant has great technical prowess but ugly social skills, exhibiting poor communication, losing their temper frequently, showing disrespect, and gossiping at the water cooler, you can bet he or she will be not on the payroll for long.
+If on the flip side, the executive assistant has great technical prowess but sub-par social skills, exhibiting poor communication, losing their temper frequently, showing disrespect, and gossiping at the water cooler, you can bet he or she will be not on the payroll for long.
 No one wants to work with someone with undesirable social skills.

 Like technical skills, social skills can be learned.
 We should all aim to become a better person every day.
-When you practice good social skills, you become a role model for others and will be recognized with respect, kindness, and an asset to the company.
-Practice these critical five social skills to develop a better you in the workplace and beyond.
+When you practice good social skills, you become a role model for others and will be recognized with respect and kindness, and be seen as an asset to the company.

-1. Communicate Assertively
+Communicate Assertively

 Social skills are all about communicating effectively – verbally, nonverbally, and in the written form.
 Practice “speaking” in an assertive manner.
 When you speak assertively, (not aggressively or passively) you’re doing so with respect, kindness, and honesty.
 This manner of communicating helps build trust and teamwork, solves differences, and creates an environment of respect that promotes problem solving and builds relationships.
 Assertive communication allows you to clearly address your needs while keeping in mind the needs of others.
 It’s an effective communication style that aims at a win-win for both parties.

-2. Be Mindful of Manners
+Be Mindful of Manners

 Employing gold-standard manners can sometimes be easier said than done.
 Make a special effort to be mindful of your actions.
 Are you expressing politeness on a regular basis by saying thank you, no thank you, please, pardon me, good morning, etc.?